-Issue Findings Observations As noted in Section 6.8, information about the results of each See Section 6.8 Information funding round are made available on the RGC website.
-For many above. about funded schemes this takes the form of a list of awards, often with projects is hyperlinks to basic details of the project.
-For the large numbers of made available awards in the GRF, ECS and FDS schemes, an analysis of on the RGC applications and awards by broad subject is provided instead.
-But website, but it for those who know where to look, information about recentlyis not always funded ongoing projects - including a project abstract - can be easy to find. found via a complex search interface under the 'Completion Reports' tab on the website.
-The DAMA document prescribes that publications arising from ■ [78] Strengthen Publications work funded by the RGC should acknowledge its funding; and in implementation of based on RGCguidance for AoE award-holders and their institutions, a form of the requirement to funded work acknowledgement is suggested.
-But our testing suggests that the acknowledge RGC are not always requirement to acknowledge is by no means universally funding; and revise easy to find. implemented in practice.
-This means that RGC-funded publications completion report are not easily traceable via databases such as CrossRef and its forms to prompt PIs Metadata Search. to provide URL links to publications.
-Moreover, while PIs are required under the terms of their awards to include URL links alongside the details of their publications provided in completion reports, there is in practice no place on the report forms for them to do so.
+Issue Findings Observations Information about funded projects is made available on the RGC website, but it is not always easy to find.
+As noted in Section 6.8, information about the results of each funding round are made available on the RGC website.
+For many schemes this takes the form of a list of awards, often with hyperlinks to basic details of the project.
+For the large numbers of awards in the GRF, ECS and FDS schemes, an analysis of applications and awards by broad subject is provided instead.
+But for those who know where to look, information about recently-funded ongoing projects - including a project abstract - can be found via a complex search interface under the 'Completion Reports' tab on the website.
+See Section 6.8 above.
+Publications based on RGC- funded work are not always easy to find.
+The DAMA document prescribes that publications arising from work funded by the RGC should acknowledge its funding; and in guidance for AoE award-holders and their institutions, a form of acknowledgement is suggested.
+But our testing suggests that the requirement to acknowledge is by no means universally implemented in practice.
+This means that RGC-funded publications are not easily traceable via databases such as CrossRef and its Metadata Search. ■ [78] Strengthen implementation of the requirement to acknowledge RGC funding; and revise completion report forms to prompt Pls to provide URL links Moreover, while PIs are required under the terms of their awards to include URL links alongside the details of their publications provided in completion reports, there is in practice no place on the report forms for them to do so.
 Hence no links are provided when completion reports are made available on the website.
-Moreover, the RGC has not followed the example of other funders including the Research Councils in the United Kingdom, the European Research Council and the National Institutes of Health in the USA by promoting the deposit of pre-prints as well as published articles in institutional repositories.
+Moreover, the RGC has not followed the example of other funders including the Research Councils in the United Kingdom, the European Research Council and the National Institutes of Health in the USA by promoting the deposit of pre-prints as well as published articles in institutional repositories. to publications.